- Reference Number: HEY-960/2020

 How do stockings reduce the risk?

 If necessary you will be measured and fitted for either knee or thigh length white stockings.
 You should be shown how to fit and wear them.
-They work by reducing damage to the leg veins that distend when you are not mobile.
+They work by reducing damage to the leg veins that swell when you are not mobile.
 Small tears to the veins cause activation of the clotting mechanism.
 They also work by squeezing the blood from the smaller capillaries onto the larger veins in the leg promoting good circulation.
-They should be worn until fully mobile and in some cases up to six weeks after your baby is born.

 Use and care of the stockings